ignacya/FlySearch/tutorials/01-environment.md

 The `alpha` parameter basically dictates the maximum horizontal distance between the searched object and drone (as a proportion of drone's height); the higher it is, the harder the task becomes for the drone.

+### Other distributions

+To gain more control over ranges from which we're sampling parameters, you can use `CityScenarioMapper` and `ForestScenarioMapper` classes, which offer more configurable parameters.

 ## Oh no, I've got an exception during `reset` call!

 Breathe deeply.
 As long as this is `DroneCannotSeeTargetException`, what you're observing is completely normal and is a consequence of the fact that we generate scenarios independently of the UE5.